ronnyml/snowplow-tracking-cli/README.md

 * `--schema` is a schema URI, most likely of the form `iglu:xxx`
 * `--json` is a (non-self-describing) JSON, of the form `{ ... }`

-The idea here is that you can either send in a self-describing JSON, or pass in the constituent parts and the Snowplow Tracking CLI will construct the final self-describing JSON for you.
+The idea here is that you can either send in a self-describing JSON, or pass in the constituent parts (i.e. a regular JSON plus a schema URI) and the Snowplow Tracking CLI will construct the final self-describing JSON for you.

 Return codes: